elemel/fungeoneer/docs/chapters/08/you-are-here.md

 {{ problem.map }}
 ```

-This dungeon introduces getters and setters for register P (marked `p` or `P`  on the map), along with altar tiles (marked `_`).
+This dungeon introduces getters and setters for register P (marked `p` or `P`  on the map).
 Whenever you trigger a P-getter tile, push register P onto the stack.
 For a P-setter tile, pop register P from the stack.
 This teleports you to the corresponding location.

-For an altar tile, swap the number in register P with the number at the top of the stack.
-As above, this teleports you to the corresponding location.

 You leave the dungeon when your position is outside the dungeon.
 After how many ticks do you leave the dungeon?